+Residents enter the child and adolescent psychiatry program in much the same way as they enter the general psychiatry program (i.e. there is NOT a separate ERAS code).
 The applicant must be a senior in an approved medical school or hold an MD degree.
 We encourage applications from minority students.
 Applicants with specialty training in in other areas of medicine are also welcome.

 Applications are accepted through ERAS (Electronic Residency Application Service).
 We require a complete application form, personal statement (including a statement regarding areas of interest), medical school transcript and three letters of reference.
 Applications will be accepted until mid-December.
 After completion of the review process by the Selection Committee, applicants will be notified by email or mail.
 Dates for the interview will be determined at the time of the invitation.
 We generally interview on Mondays, November through early January.

-2-year Child and Adolescent Residency Program
+2-year Child and Adolescent Fellowship Program

-Applicants requiring ECFMG certification must ensure that USMLE transcripts are are available for review on the ERAS application.
+Applicants requiring ECFMG certification must ensure that USMLE transcripts are available for review on the ERAS application.

 Further information may be obtained by contacting: